apache/tomcat-jakartaee-migration/README.md

 runs on Apache Tomcat 9 and convert it automatically so it runs on Apache Tomcat 10 which implements Jakarta EE 9.

+The tool can be used from the command line or as an Ant task.

 ## Usage

 ### Build